Replica method for eigenvalues of real Wishart product matrices: Replica approach to computing the resolvent

-Our first result, detailed in \S\ref{sec:stieltjes}, is a derivation of \eqref{eqn:stieltjes_eqn} using the replica method from the statistical physics of disordered systems \cite{mezard1987spin,advani2013statistical,engel2001statistical}.
-We compute the Stieltjes transform using a standard approach, due to Edwards and Jones \cite{edwards1976eigenvalue}, in which we write
+To compute the the Stieltjes transform using the replica method from the statistical physics of disordered systems \cite{mezard1987spin,advani2013statistical,engel2001statistical}, we follow a standard approach, introduced by Edwards and Jones \cite{edwards1976eigenvalue}.
+This method proceeds by writing

 for

 where the \emph{partition function} is

 In the thermodynamic limit, we expect $g(z)$ to be self-averaging, i.e., to concentrate around its expectation $\mathbb{E} g$ over the random factors $\mathbf{X}_{\ell}$.
 The expectation $\mathbb{E} \log Z$ can be evaluated using the identity $\mathbb{E} \log Z = \lim_{m \to 0} m^{-1} \log \mathbb{E}Z^{m}$ and a standard non-rigorous interchange of limits: